LuisArmando-TestCoder/Programs-CPP-Tutorial/README.md

 ./run 0 0 0
 ```

-or (Copy the following commands coming out of./run x y z)
+or (Copy the following commands coming out of ./run x y z)

 ```cmd